 If you’ve ever worn a headset that allows you to visit a tourist attraction, view home improvement updates, or be a character in a video game, you’ve experienced VR.
 The sensory experience involves visual depth and sometimes other senses such as touch and hearing.
 Think of VR as a sensory immersive experience, transporting you to a different scene than the one you are physically in.

 Remember the summer of 2016 when people roamed around public spaces, stared at their phones, and searched for Pokémon?
 Pokémon Go is a breakthrough example of AR.
 As people searched for Pokémon, their physical worlds were enhanced by additional images from the game.

 Think about “augmented” as enhancing reality.
 Through technological devices such as smartphones, individuals can view reality plus additional images that enhance reality.

 It all sounds fascinating, right?
 But, how would this enhanced world work on packaging?
-Watch the video below for an example of how AR could be used with packaging.

 Additional Content for the Inquisitive Consumer

 Information conveyed through a package was once restricted by the package’s dimensions.
 Small package, limited information.
 Large package, increased possibilities.